BetterRules/openfisca-aotearoa/README.md

 pip install -e ".[test]"
 ```

-You can make sure that everything is working by running the provided test:
+You can make sure that everything is working by running the provided tests:

 ```sh
 make test